BlueBrain/MultiscaleRun/docs/simulation_config.rst

 Metabolism
 ==========

-Configures the Metabolism simulator.
+Parameters of the Metabolism simulator.
 The Julia model has 2 inputs: `parameters` and `vm`.
 The initial values of `vm` is `u0`.

 - **ndts**: Integer.
 Time step of the simulator.
 Measured in number of Neurodamus time steps.
 - **u0_path**: String.
-Path to the csv file that holds the initial values of the Metabolism model.
+Path to the CSV file providing the initial values of the Metabolism model.
 - **julia_code_path**: String.
 Path to the main Julia model file.
 - **model**: Dict.
-Holds the additional variables for the Julia model.
+Provides additional variables to the Metabolism model.
     - **model_path**: String.
-Base path for the additional includes.
+Base path to the additional includes.
     - **pardir_path**: String.
-Base path for the additional parameters required by the Metabolism model.
+Base path to the additional parameters required by the Metabolism model.
-    - **includes**: Dict.
+    - **includes**: List.
 Additional includes required for the main Julia model to function.
     - **constants**: Dict.
 Additional constants required by the julia model.
 - **constants**: Dict.
-Constant necessary for the Metabolism manager of multiscale run.
+Constant necessary for the Metabolism manager of MultiscaleRun.
 - **parameters**: List.
 List of parameters of the Metabolism model.
 They are the inputs (except `vm`) in order of the main Julia model file.
 During initialization (before any advance for any simulator), the connections to `metabolism` may replace these values.
 In that case, and only in this case, the `merge` action is downgraded to a `set` action.
 - **solver_kwargs**: Dict.
 Parameters for the solver of the Metabolism model.
 The solver is currently: `de.Rosenbrock23`.
 - **checks**: Dict.
 This a list of checks that are performed on the Metabolism inputs (parameters and vm) for every Metabolism time steps to verify integrity of the inputs.
 Items are optional.
 The parameters and vms that are not mentioned in this list are still checked to be normal numbers (no inf, nan is allowed).
 For example: